-Favona homicide: Victim's son admits he traded a shotgun for meth
+Innocent grandmother shot dead in own home with bullet intended for her son, court hears

 The Iongi brothers, their cousin Manu Iongi, and Fisi'ihoi were all members of a faction of the Crips gang.

-Fisi'ihoi appeared via audiovisual link this afternoon to give evidence.
+Fisi'ihoi appeared via an audiovisual link this afternoon to give evidence.

 The 34-year-old told the court how Falala Iongi asked for him to source a shotgun in return for some drugs.